qiskit-community/mapomatic/README.md

 mm.best_overall_layout(small_qc, backends)
 ```

-that returns a tuple with the target layout, system, and the computed error score:
+that returns a tuple with the target layout, system name, and the computed cost:

 ```python
 ([5, 3, 2, 1, 0, 4], 'ibm_hanoi', 0.08603879221106037)
 ```

-You can then use the best layout in a new call to `transpile` which will then do the desired mapping for you.
 Alternatively, we can ask for the best mapping on all systems, yielding a list sorted in order from best to worse:

 ```python